A little late for my normal Media Monday, but the time change has thrown things off a bit – enjoy.

 A pilgrimage is not a vacation.
 Despite the beautiful places we’ve stayed on our trip there hasn’t really been much down time.
 I’ve struggled with this alittle bit.
 I’m a person who needs to process information and experiences and seek quiet spaces in which to do just that.
 There has been no time or place to seek that quiet.
 There’s just so much to see here and we are most certainly on a schedule to get as much done as possible.

-I love learning about the country’s history and making connections to the places and scriptures that refer to them, but it’s been a mental connection.
+I love learning about Israel’s history and making connections to the places and scriptures that refer to them, but it’s been a mental connection.
 Don’t anticipate, just participate.
 That’s the motto we’re running with here and honestly that is exactly what I prayed for before we arrived, but I suppose there was some level of expectation in regards to a more spiritual connection.
 Rising early and moving all day made me exhausted and at day’s end, sleep was all I sought.

 I shared this with our spiritual guide and former pastor and he reminded me that in all that Jesus experienced, in the days leading up to his passion, there was noise and distractions; a reminder that life surrounds us with these things and we need to purposely seek out God in the midst of that.
 So today was a slower day, a day where there was some time to reflect a bit.
 As we travelled into Jerusalem, my eyes looked at the land that Jesus walked and talked with his friends and suddenly my heart ached a little.
 Such hustle and bustle, noise and chaos as the people and vehicles crowded the streets of the city.